 COURSE DESCRIPTION: This year-long course examines the basic concepts of individual thought and behavior.
 The school year is divided into 9 different units of study, with each being evaluated through textbook quizzes, application-based examinations, and free response writing assignments.
 After learning how to plan, implement, and analyze ethical human research, students will also conduct projects.
 Mid-term and final examinations are also required, and non-exemptible.
 Some of the more popular topics include: parenting, death, hypnosis, memory, intelligence, stress, love, and subliminal messages.
 Due to the fast-paced nature of class discussion, consistent attendance and note-taking ability are crucial for comprehension and success in the course.
 This course is geared toward four-year college-bound students.
-The UW-Madison may award up to three college credits.
-To see college credit criteria for the UW system uwhelp.wisconsin.edu/testing/ap.aspx.
+The UW-Madison may award up to three see college college credits.
+To credit criteria for the $\mathbf{U}\mathbf{W}$ https://registrar.wisc.edu/credit-by-exam/.